Highlights

 Aalborg Universitet (AAU)

-Thomas B. Moeslund is a professor at Aalborg University and Deputy Head of CAISA.
-He researches computer vision, AI, responsible AI, machine learning, image analysis, and robotics.
+Thomas B. Moeslund is a Professor at the Department of Architecture, Design, and Media Technology at Aalborg University and Deputy Director of CAISA.
+His research focuses on computer vision, artificial intelligence, responsible AI, machine learning, image analysis, and robotics.

 Chief Scientists